 6 Reasons Why I Love Being a B2B Copywriter

-When I decided to try my hand at freelance copywriting, about 20 years ago, I had no idea what sort of companies to target.
+When I decided to try my hand at freelance copywriting, over 20 years ago, I had no idea what sort of companies to target.
 Honestly, I was happy to write for anyone who would pay me.
 If that ended up being the local hot dog stand, so be it!

 At the time, my "day job" was Business-to-Business sales, so focusing on those types of companies made sense to me.
 My first copywriting client was a management consulting firm.
 My second, a software company.

 What I didn't realize at the time was, I had stumbled into a writing area that was wide open and lucrative: B2B copywriting.
 (I call it my lucky break.)

 Two decades later, I'm still at it.
 In fact, just before writing this article, I wrote a draft of a promotional email for a forklift manufacturer.

 So, here are six reasons why I still love writing for B2B companies.

 1. High demand.